dforge/VMware/README.md

 This repository contains as-is samples, be careful by using on production systems.
 ---

-#### Cloning virtual machine with specified guest customizstion file, to forget to enable cloned virtaul machine
+#### Cloning virtual machine with specified guest customizstion file, do not forget to enable cloned virtaul machine
 ```powershell
 #
 $vm_count               = <INT_CLONNED_VM_COUNT>;